bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 position.
 Much like moving files into a sub directory or data into a child element in an XML or JSON document.

-We are going to refactor the above <code>draw-chan</code> to return a channel of draw-action messages.
+We are going to re-factor the above <code>draw-chan</code> to return a channel of draw-action messages.

 {% highlight clojure %}